CloudBoost/developers/en/search/basicsearch.md

 ###Less than

-To have an lessThan constraint over a search filter you can use the `lessThan` function.
+To have an lessThan constraint over a search filter you can use the <span class="tut-snippet">lessThan</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="lessthan">